oracle-livelabs/oci-core/zpr/db-access/db-access.md

 1. Create a policy to only allow access to the database from one of your compute instances.
 ![Create new policy](images/zpr-db-policy.png)
-You will need to allow your instances and their associated VNICs to access your endpoint on the database.
-In this example we say that the VCN will allow the safe instances to connect to the database and only with the database connection port of 1521.
+You will need to allow your instances to access the private endpoint on the database.
+In this example we say that the VCN will allow the safe instances to connect to the database over the SQLNET port 1521.
 This assumes that you have also protected your compute instance with a security attribute of safe-instances with a value of 'vm', the database with the attribute auto_db with value of 1 and then finally the VCN with attribute of safe-vcn and value of yes.
-As we mentioned earlier, you can store any string value in these attributes but now in the policy statements they must match to make the policy work.
-You can also used pre-defined values within your security attributes to limit the allowed valued.

 ![Create new policy](images/zpr-db-policy.png)

-## Task 4: Remember that you must have a policy to the compute instance
+## Task 4: Create ZPR policy allowing SSH access to the compute instances

-Remember that the compute instance in the above example must be associated with a ZPR attribute so that you can then use that attribute in the policy for database access.
-This means that you must make sure that you have access to the instance from your laptop.
+The compute instance in the above example must be associated with a ZPR attribute so that you may reference it in a ZPR policy to allow access to the database.
+You also need to write ZPR policy allowing access to the compute instance from all IP addresses to make sure that you can access that host from your laptop.
 In this policy example we cheated and allowed access to all IP addresses.
 You would normally only allow access to your computer or your network.

 ![Image alt text](images/zpr-ssh-policy.png)